-Is organic food a basic human right?
+Is organically grown food a basic human right?
 With science pointing to human health and planetary benefits, one scientist makes the case for it.

 Pesticides and herbicides are big business.
 And they’re all up in your business, too—like it or not.
 They dictate most of modern farming; the chemical agriculture industry was valued at $58.38 billion in 2019, and is anticipated to expand at a CAGR of 3.3% between 2020 to 2027.
 In other words: we eat a lot of chemicals designed to kill things.

-Europe, which leads the shift away from chemical agriculture, is planning to reach 25 percent organic production by 2030.
-This shift is already underway in France’s wine regions, with 100 percent compliance targets in some regions.
-But the U.S. still lags behind, less than one percent of total farmland in America is certified organic.
+Europe, which leads the shift away from chemical agriculture toward more organically grown food, is planning to reach 25 percent organic production by 2030.
+This shift is already underway in France’s wine regions, with 100 percent compliance targets in some parts of the country.
+But the U.S. still lags behind, with less than one percent of total farmland in America certified organic.

 Kendra Klein, a senior scientist from Friends of the Earth US, told New Internationalist that needs to change.
 She says that access to organic food—food that’s free from most synthetic pesticides, herbicides, fungicides, and fertilizers—is a human right.